csc3092015/csc309a2/README.txt

 ______________________________________________________________________
 Rules:

-The game ends when you run out of time or the bugs eat all the food.
+The game ends when you run out of time or when the bugs eat all the food.

+Kill as many bugs as you can without losing all your food within 60 seconds.
 ______________________________________________________________________
 Challenges: